PHSI-supplements/labs/lab-templates/MemoryLab/README.md

 ### Submission Deadline

-This assignment is due **the week of December 8, before the end of your lab section**.
+This assignment is due **the week of April 27, before the end of your lab section**.
 *You must complete this lab assignment during lab time*;
 it is due at the end of your scheduled lab session.